mattmorgante/laravel-vegaroo/readme.md

 Mission: make it easier to go vegan

 Why: to improve the health of individual humans, the health of our planet, and the health of all other living things.

+ToDo List
+Bug Fixes
+- Colors consistent (and fix the logo)
+- Fix micronutrient graph on mobile
+- Send welcome email
+- Email validation on form - security issue
+- More simple navigation on home page!

+10 in person user interviews
+- Central park
+- Montgomery mall
+-

+Feature #1
+- Make every recipe
+- Take a picture of every recipe (pictures are meant to be helpful, not perfect)
+- Upload all of the pictures
+- Redesign home page with all pictures
+- Redesign detail page with pictures
+- Nice to have: For each recipe, user can upload a picture

+Feature #2
+- Upvote a recipe
+- Sort all recipes page by most popular
+- Do you have to be logged in to upvote a recipe?
+Not yet

+Feature #3
+- Join button
+- Enter your email and get access to:
+- Personalized help via facebook messenger (vegaroo chat)
+- Access to slack group
+- log in
+- username email password
+- save recipe as favorite

+Feature #4
+- Recipe blueprint create your own
+- Share blueprint

 Business Model:
 - The free content is the WHY: exciting and compelling graphics/information about why people should go vegan, along with a few sample recipes